Background pattern

 • prolonged abnormal muscle contractions (dystonia),

-• irregular heart rhythm and changes in its electrocardiogram related to this (prolongation of the QT interval, Torsade de Pointes),
+• irregular heart rhythm and changes in the electrocardiogram related to this (prolonged QT interval, Torsade de Pointes),

 • diarrhea,

-• pemphigus (blisters on the arms, legs, stomach, and mucous membranes),
+• pemphigus (blisters on arms, legs, stomach, and mucous membranes),

 • extreme weakness (asthenia),